opendistro/for-elasticsearch-docs/docs/sql/operations.md

 ## Functions

-Fielddata must be enabled in the document mapping for most string functions to work properly.
+You must enable fielddata in the document mapping for most string functions to work properly.

 Function | Example
 :--- | :---